Summer Application Resources

 If you are teaching or have taught the student, please respond to questions 1 through 4 and 11.
 If you have not taught the student, please respond to questions 5 through 11.

-- Please provide a candid evaluation of the applicant’s performance in your course.
-Please comment on the applicant’s motivation and his/her academic strengths and weaknesses.
+- Please comment on the applicant’s motivation and academic strengths and weaknesses based on their performance in your course(s).

-- For how long and in what capacity have you known the applicant?
+- For how long and in what capacity have you known this applicant?

 - Overseas studies requires maturity, independence, self-motivation and discipline.
-To the best of your ability, please comment on these characteristics as they pertain to the applicant.
+To the best of your ability, please comment on these characteristics as they pertain to this applicant.

-- If you were leading a group of students overseas for an extended study abroad program, would you want the applicant among your participants?
+- If you were leading a group of students on a study abroad program, would you want the applicant among your participants?
 Why or why not?

 - Keeping in mind that study abroad can be stressful and emotionally challenging, do you have any reservations about this applicant’s participation in an overseas study program?
 Please explain.